Jan Hus: Trial

-He asked to be exempted from recanting doctrines which he had never taught.
-Other doctrines, which the assembly considered erroneous, he was not willing to revoke and to act differently would be against his conscience.
+He asked to be exempted from recanting teachings that he had never taught.
+Other views, which the assembly considered erroneous, he was not willing to revoke, and to act differently would be against his conscience.
 These words found no favorable reception.
 After the trial on 8 June, several other attempts were purportedly made to induce him to recant, which he resisted.

 Condemnation

 The condemnation of Jan Hus took place on 6 July 1415 in the presence of the assembly of the council in the cathedral.
 After the High Mass and Liturgy, Hus was led into the church.
 The Bishop of Lodi (then Giacomo Balardi Arrigoni) delivered an oration on the duty of eradicating heresy; various theses of Hus and Wycliffe and a report of his trial were then read.

 An Italian prelate pronounced the sentence of condemnation upon Hus and his writings.
 Hus protested, saying that even at this hour he did not wish anything but to be convinced from Scripture.
 He fell upon his knees and asked God with a soft voice to forgive all his enemies.
-Then followed his degradation.
-He was dressed in priestly vestments and again asked to recant and again he refused.
+Then followed his degradation from the priesthood.
+He was dressed in priestly vestments and again asked to recant, and again he refused.
 With curses, Hus's ornaments were taken from him, his priestly tonsure was destroyed.
-The sentence of the Church was pronounced, stripping him of all rights, and he was delivered to secular authorities.
-A tall paper hat was then put upon his head with the inscription "Haeresiarcha" (i.e., the leader of a heretical movement).
+The judgment of the Church was pronounced:

+A tall paper hat was allegedly put upon his head with the inscription "Haeresiarcha" (i.e., the leader of a heretical movement).
 Hus was led away to the stake under a strong guard of armed men.

 Before his execution, Hus is said to have declared, "You may kill a weak goose [Hus is Czech for "goose"], but more powerful birds, eagles and falcons, will come after me."
 Luther modified the statement and reported that Hus had said that they might have roasted a goose, but that in a hundred years a swan would sing to whom they be forced to listen.
 In 1546, in his funeral sermon for Luther, Johannes Bugenhagen gave a further twist to Hus's declaration: "You may burn a goose, but in a hundred years will come a swan you will not be able to burn."
 Twenty years later, in 1566, Johannes Mathesius, Luther's first biographer, found Hus's prophecy to be evidence of Luther's divine inspiration.